moisesrj97/moisesrj97/README.md

 ## 🤔 Who am I?
 (Spoiler: not the coding dog)

 - 👋 Hi, I’m @moisesrj97
 - 👀 I’m interested in React, React Native, Angular, Vue, AWS and cloud computing
-- 🌱 I’m currently expanding my knowledge in new technologies and such as GraphQL, Firebase and AWS.
+- 🌱 I’m currently expanding my knowledge in new technologies and such as GraphQL, Cloud computing and Kotlin!.
 - 💞️ I’m looking to collaborate on anything that can make me be a better developer or a better person!

 ## 💻 I work with